-- .11 BLS operating manual;

-- .12 BLS test program.

-- 5.1.3.2 The Register may require additional documents to those listed in 5.1.3.1 proceeding from BLS design features.
+- .11 BLS operating manual; - .12 BLS test program (to be approved by the RS Branch Office for supervision during construction). - 5.1.3.2 The Register may require additional documents to those listed in 5.1.3.1 proceeding from BLS design features.